ViperZCrew/DDoS_Downloader/README.md

 ## Disclaimer

  Use this tool for purposes only.
- If you do any illegal attacks, i am responsible for your tasks.
+ If you do any illegal attacks, i am not responsible for your tasks.

 ## Credits